-3.2.4 TLS Operations
+12.2.4 TLS Operations

 The module does not implement the TLS protocol.
-It implements the cryptographic operations that can be used to implement the TLS protocol.
+It implements the cryptographic operations which can be used to implement the TLS protocol.

-3.2.5 Usage of Triple-DES
+12.2.5 Usage of Triple-DES

-It is the calling application's responsibility to make sure that the three keys (k1, k2, and k3) are independent.
+It is the calling application's responsibility to make sure that the three keys k1, k2 and k3 are independent.
 Two-key triple-DES usage will bring the module into the non-Approved mode of operation implicitly.